ndias/nagios-plugins/README.md

 check_soco_temp.sh - Check the upsmgBatteryTemperature of SOCOMEC UPS using snmp

 check_ptdomain.sh - Nagios plugin to check the expiration date of a domain in .pt

+check_cups_queues.sh - Nagios plugin to check the status of Cups Queues